 4. How can the probability of a logistic regression model be expressed as conditional probability?

+These types of logistic regression questions and answers are being asked during the interview to understand the level of basic foundation the candidate has.
 It is the ratio of the probability of an event occurring to the probability of the event not occurring.
 For example, let’s assume that the probability of winning a lottery is 0.01.
-Then, the probability of not winning is 1- 0.01 = 0.99.
+Then, the probability of not winning is 1- 0.01 = 0.99.’

 The odds of winning the lottery = (Probability of winning)/(probability of not winning)